 In 1915, St. Mary's Catholic Basilica in Norfolk began plans for a small chapel beside Lake Holley on land obtained from Mr. James S. Groves of the Virginia Beach Development Company.
 Over the next four decades, rapid growth of the parish placed space demands on the small chapel, resulting in various renovations and construction phases.
 In the 1950s, Father Nicholas Habets furthered expansion by overseeing the construction of Star of the Sea Catholic School.

-Star of the Sea Catholic School opened in 1958 and was staffed by the Sisters, Servants of the Immaculate Heart of Mary, IHM.
-At that time there were eight classrooms; grades one through eight.
-With the arrival of Father Francis Bambrick in 1962, the gymnasium building, now including the school office, dining room and classrooms was constructed.
+Star of the Sea Catholic School opened in 1958 and was staffed by the Sisters, Servants of the Immaculate Heart of Mary (IHM).
+At that time, there were eight classrooms to accommodate grades one through eight.
+With the arrival of Father Francis Bambrick in 1962, the gymnasium building was constructed, which now includes the school office, dining room and classrooms.

 The school serves families in areas of southeastern Virginia Beach and beyond.
 Prayer and Grace-Before-Meals are integral parts of the school day from beginning to end.
 Extended care is available to students before and after school hours by a CPR-certified staff.

-We at Star of the Sea Catholic School School are very excited to celebrate more than 50 years at the beach.
+We at Star of the Sea Catholic School are very excited to celebrate more than a half century at the beach.